alanmitchell/bmon-website/guide/sensors.md

 <summary>Additional Methods of Measuring Heat Load</summary>

-The ONICON System 10 and System 40 meters have been used if cutting into the hydronic piping is a possibility.
+The ONICON System 10 and System 40 meters can be used if cutting into the hydronic piping is a possibility.
 Otherwise, an ultrasonic BTU meter should be used to measure heat delivery.
 Note that none of these methods measures the fuel burned but can give an accurate measurement of the